 Types of Followers

 Even if you hold a leadership position, you are also a follower.
-Therefore, it is wise to understand theories about both leadership and followership.
+Therefore, that makes it doubly wise to understand theories about both leadership and followership.

-Gaining a better understanding of those you lead can help you become a more effective leader.
+Gaining a better understanding of those you lead can help you become a more effective leader AND follower!

 Followership

-According to Merriam-Webster, followership is defined as "the capacity or willingness to follow a leader."
+According to Merriam-Webster, followership is defined as "the capacity or willingness to follow a leader" or someone who holds a leadership position.

-One of the most frustrating, as well as challenging, "opportunities" I've encountered over the course of my career is getting clear on what my boss expects.
-When I am get clear on what is expected of me, I am more willing and able to be an effective follower.
+One of the most frustrating, and challenging, "opportunities" I encountered during my career was getting crystal clear on what my boss expects.
+When I have clarity on what is expected of me, I am more willing and able to be an effective follower.

 Let's take a deeper diver into this topic of followership.